bjango/Bjango-Templates/Help/Help.md

 - `App Icon - Apple iOS.psd`- `App Icon - Apple OS X.psd`- `App Icon - Apple watchOS.psd`- `App Icon - Google Android.psd`- `App Icon - Microsoft Windows Tiles.psd`- `App Icon - Microsoft Windows.psd`- `Favicon - Web.psd`

 To export using the the template below, turn on Generator via `File` → `Generate` → `Image Assets`.
 If the option isn’t available, `Enable Generator` might need to be turned on in `Preferences` → `Plug-Ins`.
 Once Generator is turned on, a folder with the suffix `-assets` will be created at the same path as your Photoshop document.
+As you make changes, the assets will be re-exported.

 - `App Icon - Apple tvOS.psd`Photoshop’s canvas slice info can be toned down.
 With the `Slice Select Tool` chosen, click `Hide Auto Slices` in the options bar and disable the `Show Slice Numbers` check box under `Preferences` → `Guides, Grid & Slices`.![](/Help/images/photoshop-slices.png)-----